 We declared special dividends in November 2014, June 2016, December 2016 and May 2017.
 The November 2014 special dividend totaled \$27.6 million in cash payments to our stockholders.
 In connection with the November 2014 special dividend, our board of directors also approved cash payments totaling \$2.4 million to be made to holders of our stock options and stock appreciation rights as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
 The June 2016 special dividend totaled \$43.1 million in cash payments to our stockholders.
-In connection with the June 2016 special dividend, our board of directors also approved cash payments totaling \$6.9 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the December 2016 special dividend totaled \$171.4 million in cash payments to our stockholders.
-In connection with the December 2016 special dividend, our board of directors also approved cash payments totaling \$28.6 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
+In connection with the June 2016 special dividend, our board of directors also approved cash payments totaling \$6.9 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of directors also approved cash payments to our stockholders.
+In connection with the December 2016 special dividend totaled \$171.4 million in cash payments to our stockholders.
+In connection with the December 2016 special dividend totaled \$171.4 million in cash payments to our stockholders.
+In connection with the December 2016 special dividend totaled \$171.4 million in cash payments to any stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
 The May 2017 special dividend totaled \$87.1 million in cash payments to our stockholders.
-In connection with the May 2017 special dividend, our board of directors also approved cash payments totaling \$12.9 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
+In connection with the May 2017 special dividend totaled \$87.1 million in cash payments to our stockholders.
+In connection with the May 2017 special dividend, our board of directors also approved cash payments to our stockholders.
+In connection with the May 2017 special dividend, our board of directors also approved cash payments to our stockholders.
+In connection with the May 2017 special dividend, our board of directors also approved cash payments to